SysKitTeam/docs-point/releases/cloud/point-2024-10-22-release-note.md

 * **New to Syskit Point Cloud?** Explore Syskit Point Cloud with a 21-day [free trial](https://www.syskit.com/products/point/free-trial/) for an easy and effective way to manage and secure your environment.

 * **Already using Syskit Point Cloud?** Syskit Point Cloud is automatically upgraded to the latest version when available.
 The automatic update occurs outside working hours to ensure minimal interference with your day-to-day business.
-The new version starts rolling out with the announcement and is expected to reach all customers within 3 workdays.
+The new version starts rolling out with this announcement and is expected to reach all customers within 3 workdays.

 ## Improvements & Bug Fixes